gvnsp/FinalProject/README.md

 # FinalProject
 # Introduction
 Poverty Ratio, Income levels based on household size and Differences between highest income states and selected states would be displayed based on User inputs of state, year, medicare/medicaid status
-Data was extarcted using web scrapping and API keys from CMS website and U.S Census Bureau website.
+Data was extracted using web scrapping and API keys from CMS website and U.S Census Bureau website.

 # Required Packages: